HardCodeDev777/OllamaPlusPlus/README.md

 ---

 > 💬 Got feedback, found a bug, or want to contribute?
-Open an issue or fork the repo on GitHub!
+Open an issue or fork the repo!